brgillis/SHE_Validation/doc/prog_match_to_tu.rst

 **Details:** The generated data product will be of type DpdSheValidatedMeasurements (though see note in the paragraph below), which is detailed in full on the DPDD at https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she\_measurements.html.
 This product provides the filenames of generated ``.fits`` data tables (one for each shear estimation algorithm) in the attributes Data.<Algorithm>ShearMeasurements.DataStorage.DataContainer.FileName.
 These filenames are generated to be fully-compliant with Euclid file naming standards.
 You can easily get these filenames from the product with a command such as ``grep \.fits matched_catalog.xml`` (assuming the output data product is named ``matched_catalog.xml``; substitute as necessary).

-The data tables here will include extra columns which are not defined in the Shear Measurements table formats, containing key information on the matched True Universe source and some calculated information.
-As such, this table isn't fully-compliant with table format.
-As it contains all expected data however, this non-compliance is not expected to pose any issues.
+The data tables here will include extra columns which are not defined in the Shear Measurements table formats, containing key information on the matched True Universe sources and some calculated information, and will be split into HDUs for tables of objects best matching to galaxies (index 1), objects best matching to stars (index 2), and all objects (index 3).
+As such, this file isn't fully-compliant with the table format, and should only be used intermediately within a pipeline or for manual analysis, and not ingested into the EAS.

+The table for objects best matched to galaxies includes useful additional data.
 The added columns are:

 .. list-table::
    :widths: 20 20 60